 Her care is 100% dependent on someone other than herself.
-This was not at all part of the plan for our lives.
-As you can probably imagine, this was too much to handle, so depression set in.
+This was not at all part of my plan for our lives.
+This was too much to handle, so naturally depression set in.

 This major curveball quickly showed me life is tough…but I also realize I am tougher.

 My life sucked.
 I was miserable.
 I was unhappy.
 I was hurting.
-The grief stage was the hardest part.
-I didn’t feel comfortable confiding in anyone so I had to deal with the hurt all alone.
+The grief stage was the hardest part for me because I didn’t feel comfortable confiding in anyone so I had to deal with the pain on my own.
 Which only made me feel more alone.
 Why me?
 That was the question I asked once I began to accept my new reality.

-Eventually some of us get tired of feeling sorry for ourselves.
-At this crossroad we have to decide if we will stay in that mental space or commit to doing the tough work that is change.
+Eventually I tired of feeling sorry for myself.
+At this crossroad I had to decide if I wanted to stay in that mental space or commit to doing the tough work that is change.

 2. Respect The Process

 Desire to feel, do and be better became my new obsession.
-I started with a therapist for myself because I realized I needed professional help.
+I started with seeking out a therapist for myself because I realized I needed professional help.
 My therapist helped me grow through an emotionally taxing process of unlearning traumatic experiences since childhood.
-It would tough and also so necessary.
+The journey of unlearning ways and habits to then learn a healthier way to exist is tough and also so necessary.
 The starting point was the amazing realization that there was someone else out there trained to help me get through this.
 I explore how and why in my Self Care through Therapy Checklist which you can download here.

-Another curveball.
 Sania developed an intolerance to high fructose corn syrup which is in EVERYTHING processed.
-I had to omit ALL processed food and make food from scratch.
+I had to omit ALL processed food and basically make foods from scratch.
 Things like pasta sauce and mashed potatoes required being made from scratch.

-Battling the maze that is the healthcare industry meant I needed to become a strong advocate for Sania.
-I was a lighter more energetic version of myself yet when necessary would become a shark in a skirt.
-This in return helped me learn to how to stand up for myself.
-I quickly realized how I showed up every single day mattered.
+Onward all whilst battling the maze that is the healthcare industry meant I needed to become a stronger advocate for Sania.
+I am naturally a lighter more energetic version of my former scorned self, yet a shark in a skirt when my buttons are pushed.
+This in return helped me learn to how to protect and stand up for myself and for something I believed in.
+How I showed up every single day mattered.

 3. Show up every single day and be your true, unapologetic self.

-Now with my newfound freedom, acceptance and growth I was determined to extend improve other areas of my life.
+Now with my newfound freedom, acceptance and growth I was determined to improve other areas of my life.
 Remember I mentioned I was unemployed?
-Well I knew I needed to work a job without limits.
-So I built it from the ground up.
+Well I knew I needed to work a job without limitation (like working in an office).
+Sania was always sick forcing me to keep her home and pick her up from school to help her heal.
+So I built my company from the ground up.
 The lessons I learned as a special needs Mom helped me work with an advantage.
 I had become a great leader, super organized, results driven, systematic developing streamlined processes, compassionate, confident, loving and kind.
-What business owner or intrapreneur couldn’t be benefit from these skills and characteristics?!
+What business owner or intrapreneur couldn’t benefit from these skills and characteristics?!